9 Low-Stress Jobs That Pay Well

 Have you ever come home from work and thought, I need to find a new job?
 Is the stress level of your job causing you to feel drained at the end of the day?
 If so, there are a few low-stress jobs that you can consider that also pay well.
 To help you identify the best low-stress jobs with good pay, I asked recruiters and business leaders for their best job recommendations.
-From Instructional Coach to Research Analyst to Astronomer, there are several good-paying jobs that are considered to be less stressful.
+From Instructional Coach to Research Analyst to Astronomer, there are several good-paying jobs considered less stressful.

 Low-Stress Jobs with High Pay